AskExplain/Interpretable-Neural-Net/README.md

 # Interpretable-Neural-Net
-Inspiration for a 1 layer interpretable neural net with a single linear mixed form layer for signal extraction
+Inspiration for a 1 layer interpretable neural net with a single linear form layer for signal extraction

 ## Some explanations

-The model below explains more about the idea - for a single linear mixed form layer, it is essentially the fixed part of the model, that is
+The model below explains more about the idea - for a single linear form layer, that is

 Y a = X b